EnCana gives local scholarships

 For more information about EnCana’s High School Scholarship Program, please contact the local school district or email email@example.com.

 EnCana Oil & Gas (USA) Inc. is one of North America’s leading natural gas producers.
-EnCana focuses on contributing to the strength and sustainability of the communities in which they are privileged to live and work.
+EnCana focuses on contributing to the strength and sustainability of the communities in which they live and work.

 Pinedale High School